-On November 20, Brookings Foreign Policy Senior Fellows Mireya Solís and Vanda Felbab-Brown will engage Mexico’s Ambassador to the United States Gerónimo Gutiérrez Fernández and Wilson Center Public Policy Fellow Earl Anthony “Tony” Wayne, who also served as former U.S. ambassador to Mexico and assistant secretary of state, in a discussion of the state of U.S.-Mexico relations at present and going forward.
+On November 20, Brookings Foreign Policy Senior Fellows Mireya Solís and Vanda Felbab-Brown engaged Mexico’s Ambassador to the United States Gerónimo Gutiérrez Fernández and Wilson Center Public Policy Fellow Earl Anthony “Tony” Wayne, who also served as former U.S. ambassador to Mexico and assistant secretary of state, in a discussion of the state of U.S.-Mexico relations at present and going forward.

 Ambassador of Mexico to the United States

 Public Policy Fellow and Advisory Board Co-Chair - Mexico Institute, Woodrow Wilson Center

 Former Ambassador of the United States to Mexico

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.